Thailand ‘halts’ peace agreement with Cambodia hailed by Trump after landmine explosion injures troops

 One soldier’s right leg was severed in the blast, while another suffered shrapnel wounds to the leg, the army said.
 The incident happened while troops were on a “routine patrol along a frequently used route,” said Maj.
 Gen. Winthai Suvaree, spokesperson for the Royal Thai Army.

+After visiting the wounded soldiers near the contested border on Tuesday Thailand’s Prime Minister Anutin Charnvirakul said, “Today, we consider that the agreement we had in place to move toward peace has ended.”

+“Thailand belongs to us.
+The ground we are standing on right now is Thailand.
+No one can claim sovereignty over Thai territory,” Anutin added.

-Thailand accused Cambodia of laying fresh landmines following the removal of a barbed wire fence, which was discovered on November 9.
+Thailand accused Cambodia of violating the joint declaration by laying fresh landmines following the removal of a barbed wire fence, which was discovered on November 9.

-Winthai said the discovery “violates the signed joint declaration and will inevitably impact Thailand’s stance and various agreements.”

 CNN cannot independently verify the claims that Cambodian troops laid fresh landmines.